isomerpages/nyp-sirs/_retail-programmes/1b-advanced-certificate-in-retail-operations.md

 </table>
 </center>

-Participants are also eligible for the following:
+Learners may also be eligible for the following:

 <ul>
   <li><a href="/services/consultancy/funding-and-support/skillsfuture-credit">SkillsFuture Credit S$500</a><sup>2</sup></li>